-Aehr Test Systems (AEHR) jumped 59.5% to all-time highs after reporting AI-driven backlog surges in Q3 FY2026.
+Aehr Test Systems (AEHR) jumped 59.5% to all-time highs after reporting a surge in AI-driven backlog in Q3 FY2026.

 What Actually Happened

-The quarterly revenue was weak.
-That part matters, and most of the celebratory coverage glosses over it.
-What lit the fuse was backlog: AI chip customers need burn-in and test capacity before they ship, and Aehr's order book apparently swelled enough to convince the market that revenue is a timing issue, not a demand issue.
+Quarterly revenue was weak.
+Most of the celebratory coverage glosses over that.
+What lit the fuse was backlog: AI chip customers need burn-in and test capacity before they ship.
+Aehr's order book swelled enough to convince the market that revenue is a timing issue, not a demand issue.

 This is a company with $45mn in TTM revenue trading like it already has multiples of that locked in.
-The bet is straightforward.
-As AI chip production scales, every chip needs to be tested, and Aehr sells the machines that do it.
-The backlog surge suggests customers are placing orders now for capacity they'll need in coming quarters.
+The bet is simple.
+As AI chip production scales, every chip needs testing.
+Aehr sells the machines that do it.
+The backlog surge says customers are placing orders now for capacity they'll need in coming quarters.

-The company clearly sees the moment too.
+The company sees the moment too.
 Alongside earnings, Aehr established a $60mn at-the-market equity offering program.
-When a $2bn-ish market cap company sets up a facility to sell that much stock, it tells you two things: management wants capital to invest in growth, and management thinks the stock price is high enough to sell into.
+When a ~$2bn market cap company sets up a facility to sell that much stock, it signals two things: management wants capital for growth, and management thinks the stock price is rich enough to sell into.

 The Catch

 A 520x forward P/E is not a valuation.
-It's a prayer.
-At $45mn in TTM revenue, Aehr needs to roughly triple or quadruple sales just to get to a P/E ratio that growth investors would consider "expensive" rather than "absurd."
-Backlog is promising, but backlog is not revenue.
+It's a bet on faith.
+At $45mn in TTM revenue, Aehr needs to triple or quadruple sales just to reach a P/E ratio growth investors would call "expensive" instead of "absurd."
+Backlog is not revenue.
 Orders can be delayed, reduced, or cancelled.

 Then there's the ATM.
-A $60mn offering program doesn't mean they'll sell $60mn in stock tomorrow, but it does mean every rally from here comes with a seller who has a legal obligation to maximize proceeds.
-That's a ceiling that gets lower the longer the stock stays elevated.
+A $60mn offering program doesn't mean they'll sell $60mn in stock tomorrow.
+But it does mean every rally from here comes with a seller who has a legal obligation to maximize proceeds.
+That's a ceiling that drops the longer the stock stays elevated.
 For a stock that just moved 59.5% in a day, the supply overhang is real.

 Bottom Line

-Aehr is a legitimate AI infrastructure play in a niche most investors ignore: the testing equipment that sits between chip fabrication and deployment.
+Aehr is a legitimate AI infrastructure play in a niche most investors ignore: testing equipment that sits between chip fabrication and deployment.
 The demand story is credible.
 The price is not.
-At 520x forward earnings, you're paying today for revenue that might arrive in 2027 or 2028, and you're doing it alongside a company that just set up a mechanism to dilute you along the way.
+At 520x forward earnings, you're paying today for revenue that might arrive in 2027 or 2028 — while the company has set up a mechanism to dilute you along the way.

 This is a name to track, not chase.
-The number to watch is Q4 FY2026 revenue.
-If backlog starts converting, the story holds.
+The number that matters is Q4 FY2026 revenue.
+If backlog converts, the story holds.
 If it doesn't, 520x is a long way to fall.

 Aehr Test Systems doesn't have a Basis Report yet.
 Generate your free AEHR investment report here for a full breakdown of the financials.